jake-kirkman/vscode-salesforce-interactive-flow-visualiser/README.md

 Visualise your Salesforce Flows inside of your VSCode environment using this extension!

-You'll be able to interact with the flow nodes like you would in any flow diagramming tool, meaning you can move the view around, drag nodes around, see connections with similar UI to what you will find inside of Salesforce.
+You'll be able to interact with the flow nodes like you would in any flow diagramming tool, meaning you can move the view around, drag nodes around, see connections.
+With a UI somewhat similar to what you will find inside of Salesforce's native flow editor.

 ![Demo of extension](/media/visualise-flow-demo.gif)